 For 2014-2015, the Biology Living-Learning Community is housed in Garrett Hall on the West Neighborhood of campus.
 For 2015-2016, it will be housed in the new Gateway Hall on College Hill.
 Questions specific to the Biology Living-Learning Community can be directed to:

 The focus and mission of the Engineering Learning Community (ELC) is to bring together engineering students in a residential environment that provides encouragement and support which leads to success in pursuit of an engineering degree.
 The ELC provides students with the opportunity to grow academically, professionally, and personally in their quest to become an engineer.

-For 2013-2014, the Engineering Living-Learning Community will be housed in Umstead Hall on the Central Neighborhood of campus.
+For 2014-2015, the Engineering Living-Learning Community is housed in Umstead Hall on the Central Neighborhood of campus.
 Questions specific to the Engineering Living-Learning Community can be directed to: